Here's the single biggest myth in NSW motor accident claims: if you were at fault, you get nothing.

 - Lodge your CTP claim inside the 28-day window.

-- Evidence your pre-accident earnings properly, especially for self-employed or variable-income claimants.
+- Evidence your pre-accident earnings properly, especially for self-employed or variable-income folks.

 - Push back on any exclusion decisions where the evidence supports you.